Your High-Risk Baby and Expressing Milk

 Developing a milk expression routine

-You will want to pump at least 8 times in 24 hours.
-Even if using a good electric pump, it’s helpful to learn hand expression in case you are ever without some of the equipment pieces for the electric pump when it is time to express milk.
+You will want to pump at least 8 times in 24 hours (about every 2 to 3 hours).
+It’s helpful to learn hand expression in case you are ever without some of the equipment pieces for the electric pump when it is time to express milk.
+This is true even if using a good electric pump.
 Sometimes in the early days of milk expression, mothers find they get more colostrum through hand expression than they do with the breast pump.

 Don’t put off or stretch the time between pumping sessions during the first 3 to 5 days after giving birth.
 You may not see any milk during the first several pumping sessions.
 And you may only get a couple of drops for several sessions after that.
-Keep expressing.
-The milk produced before day 3 to 5 after birth is called colostrum, and it is normally produced in small amounts.
-But colostrum is especially rich in the anti-infective properties that can help your high-risk baby.
+It is important to keep expressing.
+The milk made before day 3 to 5 after birth is called colostrum, and it is normally made in small amounts.
+Colostrum is especially rich in the anti-infective properties that can help your high-risk baby.
 If you are able to pump or hand express even one drop, it may be helpful to your baby.
-Drops can be drawn up, and stored, in syringes specially labeled as “colostrum.”
+Drops can be drawn up, and stored, in syringes specially labeled as colostrum.

 It’s important to use the right kind of pump when long-term milk expression is necessary.
-And not all breast pumps are created equal.
+Not all breast pumps are created equal.
 Most mothers with high-risk infants find that a hospital-grade, electric breast pump is needed for frequent and prolonged milk expression.
-These pumps automatically cycle suction with release of suction–very much like a baby’s sucking action.
-Studies find mothers who must pump for several weeks, or even months, produce a larger amount of milk when using this type of pump.
+These pumps automatically cycle suction with release of suction.
+This is very much like a baby’s sucking action.
+Studies find mothers who must pump for several weeks, or even months, make a larger amount of milk when using this type of pump.

 Getting a pump

-Most maternity units and newborn intensive care units (NICU) have electric breast pumps available, so you can start pumping right away.
+Most maternity units and newborn intensive care units (NICU) have electric breast pumps available.
+So you can start pumping right away.
 They will also provide a double collection kit, which you should take with you when you leave the hospital.
-The collection kit is then used with the hospital-grade, electric breast pump you will rent for use at home.
+The collection kit is then used with the hospital-grade, electric breast pump you can rent for use at home.
 You can also bring your collection kit with you when spending time with your baby in the NICU, so you won’t have to miss any pumping sessions.

 To find breast pump rental stations in your area, look online.
 Or ask the NICU staff, a lactation consultant (IBCLC–International Board of Certified Lactation Consultants), or a breastfeeding support leader.
-Many healthcare benefit plans, including Medicaid, cover the cost of breast pump rental and collection kit purchase.
-But you may need to include a letter from a neonatologist or a lactation consultant with the request for reimbursement.
+Many healthcare benefit plans, including Medicaid, cover the cost of breast pump rental and collection kit purchase if the baby has medical needs.
+Or stays in the hospital longer than you.
+You may need to include a letter from a neonatologist or a lactation consultant asking for reimbursement.
 This letter should explain your baby’s need for milk expression.
 Because of the many benefits of a mother’s own milk, health insurance companies know they ultimately save money if you pump your milk for your baby.
 Contact your health insurance company to find out if they have certain requirements for reimbursement or pump rental station referral.
 If health insurance won’t cover the cost, remember that the equipment needed to maintain milk production still costs less than the infant formula you’ll have to buy if you don’t pump.
 (A high-risk baby is more likely to be given a more expensive, special formula for a longer time, too.)